 RRS R-Mount System – 2021 Update

-At the end of 2021, Realy Right Stuff began rolling out a change to their ball heads and quick-release clamps.
-The change implemented a new way of attaching the clamp to the ball-head, which RRS calls the R-Mount.
-Where there used to be a tongue-and-groove design on the ball head’s stem and underside of the quick-release clamp, this has now been replaced with a rosette design.
-Here’s what RRS has to say about the R-Mount:
+At the end of 2021, Really Right Stuff started rolling out a change to their ball heads and quick-release clamps.
+The update introduced a new way to attach the clamp to the ball head, which RRS calls the R-Mount.
+Where there used to be a tongue-and-groove design on the ball head’s stem and the underside of the quick-release clamp, this has now been replaced with a rosette design.
+Here’s what RRS says about the R-Mount:

 The R-Mount’s rosette will prevent twisting at the coupling point between the two pieces of hardware over time, and will assist in eliminating “play” that results from regular use on the earlier tongue-and-groove designs.

-People that have older ball heads or quick-release clamps need not worry too much their gear is now outdated.
-In over a decade of using RRS heads, I have never once seen any play in the old tongue-and-groove design.
-I’m sure there must have been some instances of this, else they would not have bothered to design and patent this new rosette-style interface, but this is not a major change that means you suddenly need to rush out and replace your old heads.
+People with older ball heads or quick-release clamps don’t need to worry that their gear is now outdated.
+In over ten years of using RRS heads, I have never seen any play in the old tongue-and-groove design.
+I’m sure there must have been some cases of this, or they wouldn’t have designed and patented the new rosette-style interface, but this isn’t a major change that would make you rush out and replace your old heads.

-RRS has created simple $10 adapters that you can add to your existing gear to convert them over to the new R-Mount.
+RRS has created simple adapters that you can add to your existing gear to convert it to the new R-Mount.
 These adapters come in two different versions:

-- Ball Head Rosette Adapter – If you have a late 2021 or onwards ball head that has the R-Mount rosette on top of the ball-stem, but you have an older quick-release clamp that features the olde tongue-and-groove design of clamp mounting, use this adapter.
-It has a tonge on the top that goes into the old-style clamp, and a rosette on the bottom to mate with the top of your ball-stem.
+- Ball Head Rosette Adapter – If you have a late-2021 or later ball head with the R-Mount rosette on top of the ball-stem, but you have an older quick-release clamp with the old tongue-and-groove clamp mounting, use this adapter.
+It has a tongue on the top that goes into the old-style clamp, and a rosette on the bottom to mate with the top of your ball-stem.

-- Clamp Rosette Adapter – If you have a pre-late 2021 ball head that has the tongue-and-groove mount on the stem, but you have a new quick-release clamp that features the R-Mount rosette interface, use this adapter.
-It has a Goove on the bottom to mate with the ball-stem’s tounge, and rosette on the top to mate with the R-Mount on the underside of your new clamp.
+- Clamp Rosette Adapter – If you have a pre-late-2021 ball head with the tongue-and-groove mount on the stem, but you have a new quick-release clamp with the R-Mount rosette interface, use this adapter.
+It has a Goove on the bottom to mate with the ball-stem’s tongue, and a rosette on the top to mate with the R-Mount on the underside of your new clamp.

 BC-18 Microball

-Instead of offering 90 degrees of movement in every direction, The BC-18 only offers 45 degrees.
-This means that you really have to be using an L bracket on your camera if you want to get images in portrait orientation.
-That said, I always recommend using an L bracket anyway, so I don’t think this is a big compromise.
+Instead of offering 90 degrees of movement in every direction, the BC-18 only provides 45 degrees.
+This means you really need to use an L bracket on your camera if you want to take portrait-oriented images.
+That said, I always recommend using an L bracket anyway, so I don’t think this is a major compromise.

-The clamping force on the tiny ball is astounding.
-In terms of capacity, I put the BC-18 far ahead of the BH-25 ball head.
-I used to use the BH-25 on my TFA-01 tabletop tripod, but it would often creep over long exposures with a load the size of a Canon 5D and 24-70mm.
+The clamping force on the tiny ball is impressive.
+In terms of capacity, I consider the BC-18 much better than the BH-25 ball head.
+I used to use the BH-25 on my TFA-01 tabletop tripod, but it would often creep during long exposures with a load like a Canon R5 and 24-70mm lens.
 Not so with the BC-18.
 It’s solid as a rock.

-I would not choose to have the BC-18 as my only tripod head.
-There are often times when a larger head is easier to use, or when you need a head that has a dedicated panning control and tension adjustment.
-But if you have a dedicated ultralight travel tripod, a tabletop tripod or a multi-clamp, this thing is simply brilliant.
+I would not choose the BC-18 as my only tripod head.
+There are often times when a larger head is easier to use, or when you need a head with a dedicated panning control and tension adjustment.
+But if you have a dedicated ultralight travel tripod, a tabletop tripod, or a multi-clamp, this thing is simply brilliant.

 BC-18 and BPC-16 Hands-On Video